Press-Schechter primordial black hole mass functions and their observational constraints: The Primordial Black Hole Mass Function

+with the PS mass function as defined in \eqref{eq:dndm_gen}. \JSH{We emphasise that this normalisation factor does not take into account any evolution of the PBH distribution besides the evaporation (via Hawking Radiation) and the increasing maximum mass within the Horizon $M_{1pH}$.
+Some effects such as clustering of PBHs at early times can be important for monochromatic mass functions as studied in \citet[][]{Inman:2019}.
+However, for extended mass functions these effects have not been studied in detail and are beyond the scope of this work.}

-\JS{An important point in the construction of the PBH mass function, is that the actual amplitude of linear fluctuations that are informative of the physical collapse of PBHs can, in principle, be taken either at a single epoch, or at different moments during the radiation domination era.
-In the first scenario, which we refer \NP{to} as \textit{Fixed Conformal Time} (FCT), all PBHs form with masses that correspond to linear overdensities taken roughly the same epoch.
+An important point in the construction of the PBH mass function, is that the actual amplitude of linear fluctuations that are informative of the physical collapse of PBHs can, in principle, be taken either at a single epoch, or at different moments during the radiation domination era.
+In the first scenario, which we refer to as \textit{Fixed Conformal Time} (FCT), all PBHs form with masses that correspond to linear overdensities taken roughly the same epoch.
 Adopting a scale factor of PBH formation allows us to make quantifications of the PBH mass function in this scenario.
 We adopt $a_{fct}\approx2.04\times 10^{-26} $, right after inflation, \NP{unless otherwise stated}.
 Phase transitions \citep{Kolb:1990,Gleiser:1998, Rubin:2001yw,Jedamzik:1999PhRvD, Ferrer:2019PhRvL} could naturally provide such a mechanism as they are triggered by a change in the global conditions of the Universe.
-For more details or examples of this kind of scenarios, see \citet{Hawking:1982_bubble,Moss:1994,Khlopov:1998,Deng:2017uwc,Lewicki:2019, Deng:2020,Kusenko:2020,Deng:2020arXiv}.
+For more details or examples of this kind of scenarios, see \citet{Hawking:1982_bubble,Moss:1994,Khlopov:1998,Deng:2017uwc,Lewicki:2019, Deng:2020,Kusenko:2020,Deng:2020arXiv}, \JSH{where models like vacuum bubble nucleation or collisions are discussed, which can be considered as FCT-like scenarios}.
 The second scenario, called \textit{Horizon Crossing} (HC), consists of linking the formation of PBHs to the linear amplitude of fluctuations as the scale associated to the mass of PBHs enters the horizon.
 The main feature of this scenario is that smaller PBHs are formed first in the Universe and the more massive ones are formed later.
-This kind of scenario is well motivated \citep[see for example][]{Green:1997PhRvD,Green:1999PhRvD,Green:2004PhRvD,Green:2016PhRvD, Young:2013JCAP, Young:2015JCAP}, and is expected of any underlying PBH formation mechanism that requires the collapsing scale to be in causal contact.}
+This kind of scenario is well motivated \citep[see for example][\JSH{where they use different approaches, such as critical collapse, to derive a PBH mass function using peaks theory or Press Schechter, for example, even in non-Gaussian regimes.}]{Green:1997PhRvD,Green:1999PhRvD,Green:2004PhRvD,Green:2016PhRvD, Young:2013JCAP, Young:2015JCAP}, and is expected of any underlying PBH formation mechanism that requires the collapsing scale to be in causal contact. \JSH{Then, these kind of models can be considered as HC-like.}